Remember the last time someone made you feel special or treated you to a fun activity? No doubt you were smiling from ear to ear.

-If you need a little inspiration, here are 11 unique ideas that can take your employees’ experience to the next level.
+If you need a little inspiration on employee recognition programs, here are 12 unique ideas that can take your employees’ experience to the next level.

 1. Karaoke night

-Before booking anything, be mindful of your staff and reach out to everyone to see who is comfortable participating.
-If your team isn’t too keen on busting a rhyme or unleashing their inner MJ on stage, opt for another activity that is better suited to their personalities.
+Before booking anything, be mindful of your employees and reach out to everyone to see who is comfortable participating.
+If your team members aren’t too keen on busting a rhyme or unleashing their inner MJ on stage, opt for another activity that is better suited to their personalities.

 2. Team trivia